 These difficulties were also framed in terms of "challenges."
-When asked about the kinds of challenges they face as a result of DR or DME, a significant majority of respondents selected "worry that my condition might worsen in the future" (80.3%), followed by "not being able to do the daily activities I used to" (45.9%) and "explaining my condition to family and friends" (36.1%).
+When asked about the kinds of challenges they face as a result of DR or DME, over 80% (8 out of 10) selected "worry that my condition might worsen in the future", followed by "not being able to do the daily activities I used to" (45.9%) and "explaining my condition to family and friends" (36.1%).